Tips Bulletin

 Sugar might not seem like the sort of home remedy that can eradicate a nutgrass infestation, but a sprinkling of sugar is ideal for lawn care and cuts through nutsedge in no time flat.
 It’s a proven nutgrass-killer recipe.

 Sugar eats the nutgrass and feeds beneficial microbes to your lawn at the same time.
-This method is not suitable for spots where other weeds grow; use a duck weed killer in ponds instead for this invasive weed.
+This method is unsuitable for spots where other weeds grow; use a duck weed killer in ponds instead for this invasive weed.

 Apply this treatment in the springtime.
 Wet the lawn thoroughly.
 After the nutgrass is wet, fill a sifter with sugar, and walk over the infested area.